-Have you whipped up a killer sandwich, but don’t have a plate to put in on?
-Then it’s time to order yourself some dishes and plates!
+Have you whipped up a killer sandwich, but don’t have a plate to put it on?
+Then it’s time to order yourself some dishes!
 In all seriousness, dishes and cookware are some of the most popular items out there for shipping.
 Well-known home goods operations like West Elm and Crate & Barrel have doubled down on their online operations, and as a result, retail giants like them ship huge amounts of dishes and cookware on a daily basis.
 So, whether you need to send boxes to your new place across the country or you’re starting your own online business selling home goods, this guide is all about how to pack and ship dishes and cookware for shipment.
 Let’s get cracking (but, you know…hopefully not)!

 Properly Packing Dishes and Cookware for Shipment

 Dishes and cookware are some of the most fragile items you can ship, so a huge part of shipping them properly is—you guessed it—packing them properly.
 We’ve listed out some simple steps to follow below:

 Use a Brand-New Corrugated Cardboard Box and Line it with Cushioning

 First thing first: you’re going to want to put your plates and cookware in a sturdy cardboard box, preferably one that hasn’t been used before.
 Make sure to find the smallest possible box that works for your particular set of items!
 The less space they have to move around inside the box, the less chance they have of breaking during transit.

 Once you’ve got your box, the next step is to line the bottom of it with some cushioning material, like sheets of foam paper.
 Feel free to use as many sheets as you like; this will help absorb shock from any sudden movements during transit and will help any ceramic dishes or glassware from cracking.